-This concept is especially true at a business conference where there is lots of talk and little energy.
-The music played at a conference will make the event stronger, directly influencing the flow of events, ambiance, and the energy of the room.
-Music, at any event, is an extremely important factor—and can be the difference between a room thriving with conversation and one that falls flat on its face.
+The music played at corporate events will strengthen them, directly influencing the flow of events, ambiance, and the room’s energy.
+Songs for corporate events are an extremely important factor—and can be the difference between a room thriving with conversation and one that falls flat on its face.

-When choosing music for events, like a business conference, you want it to be on-brand with the event itself.
-And, typically, that means choosing a playlist which keeps the energy high, conversations flowing, and people focused.
 Music is a great interactive conference idea that can definitely make an impact.
-But remember that it’s an event, not a party, and the last thing you want is to distract your attendees.
+But remember that it’s a corporate event, not a party, and the last thing you want is to distract your attendees or potential new clients.

-But before you start event planning and crafting your playlist , what role does it play exactly?
+But before you start planning your next event and crafting your playlist, what role does music play for corporate events exactly?

-Consider the music played at an event to be one of the guests itself.
+Consider the music played at a corporate event to be one of the guests itself.
 This guest is a speaker, constantly shaping the dialogue that’s taking place and even controlling the tempo of the room.
-It’s the glue between each moment.
+It’s the glue between each moment in the corporate event.
 In many ways, it informs people on how to act (whether it’s time to quiet down, converse, or focus).

 A few things to consider:

-- The Music Can Guide the Crowd – The music you choose can help guide the audience when transitioning between speakers to networking time.
-It can tell them, now is the time to talk and be social, or now is the time to quiet down.
+- The Music Can Guide the Crowd: The music you choose for your corporate event can help guide the audience when transitioning between speakers to team building or networking time.
+It can tell them, now is the time to talk and be social or now is the time to quiet down.
 For instance, selecting a specific song for the moment speakers walk up to the microphone will automatically tell the crowd what’s about to happen.

-- The Music Can Tell People How to Feel – Music has a direct correlation with the way we feel.
-Thus, you can use it as a tool to draw your desired emotion out of the crowd.
-For instance, when guests are walking in, playing an upbeat, high-energy song can foster the perfect ambiance.
-But when you’re about to introduce they keynote speaker who is going to talk about an important subject matter, transitioning to a relaxing instrumental can settle the audience into a more pensive state.
+- The Music Can Tell People How to Feel: Music has a direct correlation with the way we feel.
+Thus, you can use it as a tool to draw your desired emotion out of the crowd and create memorable experiences.
+For instance, when guests walk in, playing an upbeat, high-energy song can foster the perfect ambiance for team building.
+But when you’re about to introduce the keynote speaker who will talk about an important subject matter, transitioning to a relaxing instrumental can settle the audience into a more pensive state.

-Something else to consider when it comes to a business conference music playlist is whether it’s going to be live or streamed.
 Live music depends greatly on the budget, location, and the business conference activities.
-It’s usually the more expensive option between the two and can, if done correctly, be a key factor that makes the event memorable.
+It’s usually the more expensive option between the two and can, if done correctly, be a key factor that makes your next event memorable.

-Streamed music means control.
+- Streamed: Streamed music means control.
 It also means being at the mercy of your sound equipment.
-But with streamed music—especially if you hire a DJ—you can curate conference songs and create a schedule around the event itself.
-You lose the personality of live music, but perhaps your event doesn’t call for live musicians.
-By creating a conference music playlist, you can map out the schedule to determine what songs play at every hour.
+But with streaming music—especially if you hire a DJ—you can curate conference songs and create a schedule around the corporate event itself.
+You lose the personality of live music, but perhaps your corporate event doesn’t call for live musicians.
+By creating a conference music playlist, you can map out the schedule to determine what songs play every hour.

 With the above in mind, before you create your playlist, it’s important that you consider a few key factors about your conference itself.
 This will directly influence the music you choose.

-- The Agenda – Do you want to help create pacing with the music you’re using?
+- The Agenda: Do you want to help create pacing with the music you’re using?
 If so, consider the agenda.
-Perhaps you begin the cocktail welcoming with some classical guitar, switch to some high-energy songs during “networking hour,” play instrumental music between speakers, then finish the night off with rhythmic music to get the crowd moving!
+Perhaps you begin the cocktail welcoming with some classical guitar, switch to some high-energy songs during team building or “networking hour,” play instrumental music between speakers, then finish the night off with rhythmic music to get the crowd moving!

-- Your Budget – Renting sound equipment and plugging in an AUX cord can absolutely be the music solution for your business conference.
+- Your Budget: Renting sound equipment and plugging in an AUX cord can absolutely be the music solution for your business conference.
 However, a sound engineer, a band, or even a DJ could make a huge difference.
-Most times, this comes down to the budget you have for the event.
+Most times, this comes down to the budget you have for the corporate event.

-- The Theme – An amazing aspect of music is that you can allow it to communicate a message for you.
-Is there an overall theme for your event?
+- The Theme: An amazing aspect of music is that you can allow it to communicate a message for you.
+Is there an overall theme for your corporate event?
 Is there a specific genre of music that can communicate your message?
 Tying the entire event together by deploying a thematic playlist could be what makes the entire experience cohesive.

 By considering these factors, you’ll be able to choose the perfect playlist for your business conference.

-Below, you’ll find a curated playlist that’s perfect for most business conferences.
+Below, you’ll find a curated playlist that’s great for turning most business conferences into memorable experiences.
 It’s also broken down into a generalized event agenda.

 The Welcoming Jams